 - Develop key performance indicators to measure the effectiveness in preventing modern slavery risks.

-- This statement is made by the Anglican Aged Care Services Group trading as Benetas (ABN 60 082 451 992) pursuant to section 13) of the Modern Slavery Act 2018 and constitutes our modern slavery and human trafficking statement for the financial year ended 30 June 2020.
+This statement was approved by the board of Anglican Aged Care Services Group trading as Benetas (ABN 60 082 451 992) pursuant to section 13 of the Modern Slavery Act 2018 on 4 October 2021 and constitutes our modern slavery and human trafficking statement for the financial year ended 30 June 2021.

 This statement is signed by Michael Urwin in his role as Chairman of the Board for Anglican Aged Care Services Group